danbouk/censusstories/_drafts/2018-05-28-mature-manageable.md

 categories:
 ---

-Chase and his peers embraced the multiple associations conjured by talk of maturity.
+The census of 1940 proved to Stuart Chase that the U.S. population [could now be accurately predicted](/2018/05/26/predictable-population-1940.html).
+Of course, he was wrong, but he did not know that.
+More importantly, the (wrong) predictions he now believed pointed toward a conclusion he was glad to embrace.
+America was *on the path to maturity*, and as a mature nation it not only could be better managed by a new technocratic elite, but indeed would *have to be managed*.

+It did not bother Chase that "mature" could mean more than one thing.
+He played with those multiple meanings.
 The America he anticipated would be older (in average population) and in that way mature.
 That sense of maturity could even be graphed:
 ![A pictograph demonstrating a growing proportion of the population 65 and over from 1930 and projected to 1980](/images/chase_population_gettingOlder.jpg)

 Yet maturity also implied that the nation, like a person, had entered a new phase of life.
 It had "grown up":